pauldijou/redux-act/README.md

 ## Tests

-If you need to run the tests, just use `npm test`.
+If you need to run the tests, just use `npm test` or `npm run coverage` if you want to generate the coverage report.

 ## License